Introduction

 Conclusion

 My first article today made me laugh a few times.
-I hope it made you laugh too.
+I hope that it made you laugh too.
 This article saddens me.
 It needed to do so.

-This writing honors the sacrifice of the many, who died and served, to save this once great nation from Nazi Germany and Japanese Imperial threats, during World War II, and in so many other wars.
+This writing honors the sacrifice of the many, who died and served, to save this once great nation, from Nazi Germany and Japanese Imperial threats, during World War II, and in so many other wars.
 Sadly, this once great nation is not living in honor of their ultimate sacrifice for our temporal freedom.

 No comments: